robenkleene/veep.vim/README.md

 ### `:Shlgrep[!]`

-The same as `:Shgrep` but populate the location list instead.
+The same as `:Shgrep` but populate the location list instead of the quickfix list.

 ## Make